HaoZhang615/AzureOpenAiEnabledExcel/README.md

 End Function
 ```
 ![pasteCode](images/pasteCodeOfFunctionDefinition.png)
-4. Fill in the parameter names and their values as follows with the exact same cell positions and rename the current worksheet as "Parameters" (optional step if you started with a blank Excel file instead of using the one provided in this repo):
+4. Fill in the parameter names and their values as follows with the exact same cell positions and rename the current worksheet as "Parameters":

 ![renameTab](images/renameCurrentSheet.png)
 5. Test the new function "AOAIGPT" which accept any cell value as prompt.